mikeckennedy/python_bytes_show_notes/transcripts/233-raas-readme-as-a-service.txt

 00:22:10 I'm showing up some of the, some of the examples from date util of how to use it.

-00:22:14 And it's based, I, I, I imagine this is one of the reasons why date finder is so used because,
+00:22:14 And it's based, I, I imagine this is one of the reasons why date finder is so used because,

 00:22:20 this is non-trivial even to use date util.